JETtech-Labs/sk_rest_client/docs/source/index.rst

 details of which can be found at https://www.jettechlabs.com.
 The SK-VPN has been developed through joint ventures with the US Government and JET Technology Labs Inc.

-The python client library and API Schema can be found at https://github.com/JETtech-Labs/sk-rest-client.
+The python client SDK and API Schema can be found on `Github <https://github.com/JETtech-Labs/sk_rest_client>`_ and PyPI.
+The python module can be install using pip.

 SK-VPN is available through the Azure Third Party Marketplace.
 Get started using the SK-VPN with :ref:`installation` .